-Mix fruit, vanilla extract (or liqueur), and sugar.
+Layer fruit and ladyfingers: Mix fruit, vanilla extract (or liqueur), and sugar.
 Place the ladyfingers in a square mold (I used a 6" x 9" [15 x 22 cm] one).
 Spread the fruit on top of the ladyfingers in an even layer.
 Chill for an hour, the ladyfingers will soak in some of the fruit juice in the meantime.

 I used an equal mixture of canned peaches, fresh strawberries and fresh, pitted cherries for the fruit.
-Whichever fruit you use, make sure they taste well together, and are very soft.For decorations I used pitted cherries (the type that comes in jars), and some leftover strawberries.
+Whichever fruit you use, make sure they taste well together, and are very soft.For decoration, I used pitted cherries (the type that comes in jars), and some leftover strawberries.
 Get creative!If you want to use whipped cream instead of meringue (the meringue makes the ice cream a lot airier, I love it with ice cream), you can use the appropriate steps in this recipe.If you are serving only grownups, Add ¼ cup of dark rum or your favorite liqueur to the fruit instead of using vanilla extract.
-Pick a liqueur that goes well with the other flavors.If you want to prepare this dessert with a couple of hours in advance, prepare the meringue beforehand and keep covered in the fridge, along with the ladyfingers covered with fruit.
-Don't freeze for more than 30 minutes, otherwise the fruit will freeze hard too, and that definitely does not work.
+Pick a liqueur that goes well with the other flavors.If you want to prepare this dessert a couple of hours in advance, prepare the meringue beforehand and keep covered in the fridge, along with the ladyfingers covered with fruit.
+Don't freeze for more than 30 minutes, otherwise, the fruit will freeze hard too, and that definitely does not work.